Jurassic World Rebirth: Casting

 Jurassic World Rebirth is the first film in the series to not include any returning actors from previous installments.
 Casting was underway in March 2024, and continued over the next three months.

 Various actors were considered to play Zora, including Jennifer Lawrence, who turned down the role.
 Scarlett Johansson was already a fan of the franchise and hoped to join it for more than a decade.
 While Rebirth was in development, she arranged a meeting with Spielberg and pitched the idea of joining the cast in some capacity.
 Edwards, after signing on as director, learned of Johansson's interest and immediately cast her as Zora.
 She worked with Koepp to further develop her character.

-Jonathan Bailey would also be cast, at the suggestion of Universal executives who were impressed with his performance in the 2024 film Wicked.
+Jonathan Bailey would also be cast, at the suggestion of Universal executives who were impressed with his performance as Fiyero Tigelaar in the 2024 film Wicked.
 Edwards cast Manuel Garcia-Rulfo after seeing him in an episode of the television series The Lincoln Lawyer.
 Likewise, he cast Rupert Friend after being impressed by a performance he gave in an episode of Homeland.
 Friend worked with Koepp to make his character more dimensional.

 Other actors cast in the film included Mahershala Ali, Luna Blaise, David Iacono, Audrina Miranda, and Béchir Sylvain.
 Glen Powell, who voiced Dave in the animated series Jurassic World Camp Cretaceous (2020–2022), turned down a role.
 Powell was reportedly in talks to play Dr. Henry Loomis but declined the role, saying "There's somebody better that's gonna breathe more life into this, or can do a better job than I can.
 And you just have to be realistic about that.
 Sometimes you put yourself out of a job, but that's okay."